Knapp Center records a Historical Turnout over Hometown Weekend

-“The atmosphere in the Knapp center was really special in terms of the amount of people that came out to support the team, the energy that they brought into the building,” said DeVries.
+“The atmosphere in the Knapp center was really special in terms of the amount of people that came out to support the team, the energy that they brought into the building,” DeVries said.
 “I know it was a special occasion for us to have the uniform representing the city of Des Moines on them, and I know our guys were excited about that opportunity.”

 “We are looking forward to just getting back out there again.
-We have lost a couple in a row now so we are ready to be back at home,” said DeVries.
+We have lost a couple in a row now so we are ready to be back at home,” DeVries said.
 “We know it’s an important home game for us against Bradley, a team that’s ahead of us in the standings.
-Overall, we just need to go out and play the full forty minutes and hopefully we will have another great turnout this Wednesday.”
+Overall, we just need to go out and play the full forty minutes and hopefully, we will have another great turnout this Wednesday.”